How to Skip Metro Start Screen and Boot Directly into Desktop in Windows 8?

 Please note that you might get Start Screen for a very small amount of time at startup which is a limitation and currently we don't know any working way to bypass it completely.

-Also check out our exclusive Classic Shell skin to Get Windows 7 look-like Start Menu in Windows 8:
+Also check out our Classic Shell skin to Get Windows 7 look-like Start Menu in Windows 8:

 Other similar articles that may interest you